flyve-mdm/ios-inventory-agent/guide.md

     </div>
 </div>

-#### 4. Enter your FusionInventory user and password in the credentials section
+#### 4. Optionally you can add a tag to your inventory, this step is not mandatory but it is highly recommended
 <figure class="media guide-figure">
     <div class="media-img ratio-movie">
         <a type="button" data-toggle="modal" data-target="#screen4" href="#" >